zy-feng/SoftSysEudyptula/task3/readme.md

     that would be acceptable for merging in the kernel source tree.
     (Hint, read the file Documentation/SubmittingPatches and follow the steps there.)

+# Results

+- `Makefile` was modified to complete this task.
+The file used for kernel compilation is duplicated in this directory.